 Patent Matters-On July 11, 2008, a complaint for patent infringement was filed against the Company in the U.S. District Court for the District of Massachusetts by Metris USA, Inc. and certain of its affiliates (collectively, "Metris") concerning U.S. Patent Nos.
 6,611,617 and 7,313,264.
 The patents are generally directed to laser scanning devices.
 The complaint was served on November 5, 2008.
-Discovery in the case has commenced, and no trial date has been set.
+The Company responded with counterclaims alleging that the asserted patents are invalid, non-infringed, and unenforceable due to fraud during prosecution of the patents in the U.S. Patent and Trademark Office.
+On August 31, 2009, the Court granted the Company's motion to add counterclaims and defenses for violation of federal and state antitrust and unfair competition laws based on the alleged knowing assertion of invalid and fraudulent patents.
+Discovery in the case is ongoing, and no trial date has been set.
+On October 8, 2009, the Court held a "Markman" hearing for the purpose of construing the claim language of the asserted patents.
+No final order on claim construction has yet issued.
 The Company believes that it does not infringe the asserted patents and/or that the patents are invalid.
 The Company currently does not anticipate this lawsuit will have a material impact on the Company's business, financial condition or results of operations.
-However, the outcome is difficult to predict and an adverse determination may have a material impact on the Company's business, financial condition or results of operations.